typedb/typedb-docs/0001-typedb/02-dev/05-read.md

 #### Offset the Answers

 Use the `offset` keyword followed by the number to offset the answers by.
 This is commonly used with the `limit` keyword to return a desired range of the answers.
-Don’t forget to [sort](#sort-the-answers) the results to guarantee they will stay in the same order while you move through them.
+Don’t forget to [sort](#sort-the-answers) the results to ensure predictable and deterministic results.

 <!-- test-ignore -->
 ```typeql